Tagline: Thrills, Chills and Guitar Drills.

 Still, the movie provides it fair share of gross-out moments that are sure to keep fans of schlock happy, with severed hands, phallic penetration and the kid of gargantuan teenage zit that just won’t quit (man, I feel queasy just thinking about the mess it leaves).

-As an exercise in savvy marketing that no doubt spoke to producers, the movie succeeds in appealing to the MTV generation, but with no real plot or characterisation to sink your teeth into, the whole experience seems empty and unfulfilling, and although something tells me this was exactly the point, I fail to see the purpose, while even the movie’s attempts at humorous absurdity fall largely flat.
+As an exercise in savvy marketing that no doubt spoke to producers.
+The movie succeeds in appealing to the MTV generation, but with no real plot or characterisation to sink your teeth into, the whole experience seems empty and unfulfilling, and though something tells me this was exactly the point, I fail to see the purpose, while even the movie’s attempts at humorous absurdity fall largely flat.

 Unique, yes, but sometimes Unique just isn’t enough.

 All the drill-related deaths are spuriously similar, using compensatory close-ups to disguise the movie’s lack of budget.
 A scene in a which a victim is drilled through the chest during sex is perhaps the most memorable, but only because the actor in question closely resembles a young Jim Carrey, which to me was the funniest part of the entire movie.

 After the kind of boringly sensual opening that belongs in a softcore sex guide, Brock flips our expectations with a subliminal montage of graphic violence, the first indicator that this movie is about to break all the rules.
 Quite the audacious concept, one that reminds us that rules are there to be broken, but understanding what not to break is just as admirable, and infinitely more important.

 Most Absurd Moment

 After hearing her friend Sally complain about an invisible pimple, Courtney has the most ridiculous and ghastly dream of the entire movie, a marvel of practical effects which sees Sally’s head turn into a bubonic bag of puss, one that explodes and gushes all over our heroine like a gooey syrup.
 Yuk!